 Fluff and Diane introduced themselves and asked if I was willing to go topless.
-I reluctantly told them no. I had no idea if that would be the deal breaker or not.
-They then introduced me to Donna London, the wardrobe manager.
-They told me to go down with her to get measured.
+I reluctantly told them no, not knowing if that would be a deal breaker or not.
+After being introduced to Donna London, the wardrobe manager, I was sent down to wardrobe to get measured.
 I had no idea what was going on.

 Turns out I got the job.